Showing posts with label Compilations. Show all posts

 A Box Of Surprises!

-Sadly, most jewel cases are badly broken with sharp edges.
+Inside is a rough variety and sadly, most of the jewel cases are badly broken with sharp edges.
 I doubt even an eBay seller could get away with exaggerating their condition lol.
 I don't care because I love anything for the Atari ST (there's a shocker) and the inlays are preserved plus all floppies work.
 So this collection will be kept safe for as long as I'm breathing.

 Finally, there is a game that isn't in a broken jewel case - Mean 18 by Accolade.
-This is in great condition so definitely the star of the show and something I'll cherish.
-Before scrolling down, click on these 4 pictures...
+This is in brilliant condition so definitely the star of the show and something I'll cherish.
+Before scrolling down, click on these four pictures...

 Skidz